wkantaros/triswap/README.md

 ## Next steps + future changes

-This is a very preliminary first implementation, and more of a thought experiment than finished protocol
+This is a very preliminary first implementation, and more of a thought experiment than a finished protocol

-First, NFT-NFT swaps are currently "possible" but there is very little reason for these to be used as currently implemented, unless the quantity of each pair is sufficiently high.
+First, `ERC721` to `ERC721` swaps are currently possible, but there is very little reason for these to be used as currently implemented, unless the quantity of each pair is sufficiently high.
 This has to do with minimum liquidity requirements and potential rounding issues